Policies

 We use cookies to:

-- Understand and save user’s preferences for future visits.
+- Understand and save user's preferences for future visits

-- Keep track of advertisements.
+- Keep track of advertisements

-- Track certain analytical information using Google Analytics, to improve our website and services.
+- Track certain analytical information using Google Analytics, to improve our website and services

 Third-party disclosure

-- We do not directly sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
+We do not directly sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.

-- We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
+We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.
 We are governed by any laws applicable to the Republic of Ireland.

-- However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
+However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 In order to be in line with Fair Information Practices we will take the following responsive action, should a data breach occur:

-- We will notify you via email:
+We will notify you via email within one (1) business day

 Accuracy of Information